hashemi/CompilerKit/README.md

     minimizedDfa.match("1xy")      // .unknown
 ```

-See the tests for more usage examples.
+See the test suite for more usage examples.

 ## See Also